Cognitive Distortions: Blaming Worksheet

 Worksheet published on July 2nd, 2019

-With understanding how blaming affects thoughts and feelings, clients can learn how to direct their thoughts away from blame and fault, and toward resolution.
+With understanding how blaming affects thoughts and feelings, a person in therapy can learn how to redirect their thoughts away from blame and toward accountability and resolution.

 About This Worksheet

 This is the Cognitive Distortions: Blaming worksheet.
-On this worksheet, the client is given an overview of what blaming is and how it affects their judgement.
-With the examples provided, this worksheet illustrates how blaming affects thoughts and feelings, and how that can cause an inaccurate interpretations of a difficult situation.
+On this worksheet, the client is given an overview of what blaming is and how it can affect a person’s judgment.
+With the examples provided, this worksheet illustrates how blaming affects thoughts and feelings, and how that can cause an inaccurate interpretation of a difficult situation.

-With your client, review the introduction of blaming and the examples provided.
-Reflect on the negative effects of blaming and explain why it is important to be cognizant of how blaming directly affects the client.
+With your client, review the explanation of what blaming is and use the example provided to illustrate how blaming affects a person’s judgment.
+Emphasize the negative effects of blaming on a person’s thoughts, feelings, and reactions, and explain why it is important to be aware of how blaming directly affects their overall wellbeing and mental health.

 Instruct the client to complete the five reflection questions.
-When the client has completed the worksheet, review the summary with them in preparation for developing a plan to minimize blaming in the future.
+When the client has completed the worksheet, review their responses to the questions.
+Use this worksheet as a guide for helping the client learn how to minimize the habit of blaming in the future.